HMS Goshawk, Royal Naval Volunteer Reserve

 Samuel (born 4 July 1913)

 John and Thomas James Junior were educated at Rockport School, Craigavad.
 Thomas James Carr Senior died on 20 December 1956 (aged 83) and Mary Carr died on 12 November 1974 (aged 91).
 Both were buried in Belfast City Cemetery (Glenalina Extension).

 During the Second World War Lieutenant John Carr was assigned to HMS Goshawk which was a Royal Naval Air Station at Piarco in Trinidad and he was killed when travelling to Piarco aboard the SS Almeda Star.
 The SS Almeda Star was built in 1926 by Cammell Laird and Company, Birkenhead and owned by the Blue Star Line in London.
 The SS Almeda Star was torpedoed on 17 January 1941 by the German submarine U-96 about 350 miles west of the island of Lewis in the Outer Hebrides when on route from Liverpool to Buenos Aires via Trinidad.

 At 7.45 am on 17 January 1941 the SS Almeda Star stopped after being hit amidships.
 The submarine fired two further torpedoes and then surfaced to shell the ship.
 Another torpedo fired at 9.55 am hit the fore section of the SS Almeda Star causing her to sink.
 The master, 136 crew members, 29 gunners and 194 passengers were lost.
 Among the passengers were 21 officers and 121 ratings from 749, 750 and 752 Fleet Air Arm Squadrons.
 There were no survivors.

-Lieutenant John Carr was 32 when he died and he is commemorated on the Lee-on-Solent Memorial in Hampshire and in Rockport School, Craigavad, and in the Royal North of Ireland Yacht Club Holywood.
+Lieutenant John Carr was 32 when he died and he is commemorated on the Lee-on-Solent Memorial in Hampshire; in Rockport School, Craigavad, and in the Royal North of Ireland Yacht Club Holywood.